 She continues her writing on her personal blog and on KeyWestIslandNews.
 Her key topics include Key West and the Florida Keys, public policy, the sustainable environment, economic development and quality of life.
 Her “Dear Connor” columns are written for her grandson.
 She is dabbling in a serial, apocalyptic novel.

 During her four decade journalism career, Cunningham was a reporter, copy editor, editorial page editor and executive editor.
 Her career began at a weekly newspaper in Buena Vista, VA., and at the Roanoke (VA) Times.
 She worked her way through four New Jersey newspapers from 1977-1991 — the Daily Record in Morristown, the Patterson News, the Hudson Dispatch and the Trenton Times, where she was executive editor and vice president of news.
 In 1991, she became executive editor of the Rockford Register Star.

 She was named Northern Illinois University’s Journalist of the Year and was inducted into the Marshall University Journalism Hall of Fame.
 Cunningham is a nationally known discussion and seminar leader in management and leadership training and worked with the American Society of News Editors, the American Press Institute and the Inland Press Association, as well as several state and regional press associations.
-She served as a Pulitzer judge and twice received a Gannett President’s Ring.
-Reporting and writing for LGC Says and Key West Island Homes stokes her news junkie and political habits.
+She served multiple times as a Pulitzer judge and twice received a Gannett President’s Ring.
+Reporting and writing for Key West Island News stokes her news junkie and political habits.
 KeyWestWatch Media pays the bills.